ScratchAddons/website-v2/content/docs/develop/getting-started/creating-an-addon.md

 Make sure to read that article to be familiar with the terminology.

 ## Step 2: Fork/clone the [repo](https://github.com/ScratchAddons/ScratchAddons)
-Follow [these instructions](https://scratchaddons.com/docs/getting-started/installing/#from-source) to download the source code locally and add Scratch Addons to your browser.
+Follow [these instructions](https://scratchaddons.com/docs/getting-started/installing/#from-source) to download the source code locally.

 ## Step 3: Load the extension into Chrome
 *Note: Chrome is recommended for working on addons.
 Nevertheless, addons are expected to work on Firefox and Edge.*